andrewbranch/gatsby-remark-vscode/README.md

 ### Class names

-The generated HTML has ample stable class names, and you can add your own with the `wrapperClassName`, `getWrapperClassName` and `getLineClassName` option.
+The generated HTML has ample stable class names, and you can add your own with the `wrapperClassName` and `getLineClassName` option.
 All (non-token-color) included styles have a single class name’s worth of specificity, so it should be easy to override the built-in styles.

 ### Variables